mchung94/pyramid-solver/README.md

 6. Remove 24 pyramid cards by pairing with a card on the waste pile, which has no Kings.
 The stock and waste piles are now empty.
 (98 steps so far)
 7. Remove the last 4 pyramid cards, which are Kings (102 steps).

 I don't think there exists a deck where that would be the shortest possible solution, but in any case, a bucket queue with buckets 0 to 102 would work for our priority queue.
-This helped speed up the program a lot.